upserve/docker-api/README.md

 ```

 ## Images
 Just about every method here has a one-to-one mapping with the [Images](https://docs.docker.com/reference/api/docker_remote_api_v1.12/#22-images) section of the API.
 If an API call accepts query parameters, these can be passed as an Hash to it's corresponding method.
-Also, note that `Docker::Image.new` is a private method, so you must use `.create`, `.build`, `.build_from_dir`, or `.import` to make an instance.
+Also, note that `Docker::Image.new` is a private method, so you must use `.create`, `.build`, `.build_from_dir`, `build_from_tar`, or `.import` to make an instance.

 ```ruby
 require 'docker'